Time Allocation: How to Master it to Boost Productivity

 One of the best methods to prioritize tasks from your to-do lists and define smart goals for yourself is the Time Management Matrix ( = The Eisenhower Matrix).

-The Time Management Matrix is one of the best time management techniques that helps you prioritize tasks in a way that makes sense, based on urgency and importance.
+The Time Management Matrix is one of the best time management strategies that help to prioritize tasks in a way that makes sense, based on urgency and importance.

 So, in order to apply it, you need to break your tasks into the following quadrants: